heroiclamp3038/heroickeyboard/README.md

 ## What HeroicConfigure does right now

-HeroicConfigure is still early, but the core structure is in place:
+HeroicConfigure is still in an early stage, but the core structure is in place:

 A full data model for keymaps, layers, and RGB settings